isaacTadela/Full-web-app-Infrastructure-Provisioning/README.md

 #### Keys
 Every instance needs a key and the public key here is the file 'modules\ec2\keysadmin.pub' and you can change it according to your generated key so you can ssh to the instances using you private key
 #### Script
-All instances runs a script you can find in 'modules\ec2\templates\project-app.cloudinit' and customize to your needs, the script here installs nginx after an update and upgrade and you can customize it too to your needs
+All instances runs a script you can find in 'modules\ec2\templates\project-app.cloudinit', the script installs git, chef-solo and run my cookbook with an apache server and you can customize it too to your needs

 ## Done
 Do not forget to terminate the instances, time is money